dclong/blog/misc/content/2020-03-09-use-tkinter-to-build-gui-applications-in-python.markdown

 **

 ## General Tips

+1. Tkinter is NOT a suitable tool for developing a responsive UI.
+    The GUI application built using Tkinter is single process/thread, and the main UI will be blocked by long-running tasks.
+    Even if there are ways (callbacks and threads) to avoid this, none of them is a good solution.
+    It is suggested that you use PyQt5/PySide2 instead if you need a responsive UI.

 1. When you develop a GUI application using Tkinter in Python, `root = tk.Tk()` must be the first statement after imports.